cloudera/hue/tools/kubernetes/README.md

 ## Images

-All the images can currently can be built via [Docker](/tools/docker).
+All the images are on Docker Hub or can be built via Docker at [/tools/docker](/tools/docker).